CDThomas/workout-app/notes.md

 - [x] search on `main_mucle_worked` as well as `name`
 - [x] Handle empty list state in ExercisePanel
 - [ ] user can create routines
-  - [ ] add routines and sets to db/models
+  - [x] add routines and sets to db/models
   - [x] click exercise on left to add to end of exercises on right
 - [ ] user can remove an exercise in the RoutineExerciseList
+- [ ] try using JSON schemas for validation (ex: in POST to routines#create)
+  - I think this would be cleaner than `accepts_nested_attributes_for` because the FE can send nicely formatted JSON without using rails conventions
+    - specifically, `{ "fafSetsAttributes": { ... } }` is awkward
 - [ ] Add drag-and-drop support
   - [ ] drag exercise from list to place in order in sets on right
   - [ ] drag and drop sets to change order